UpChen/2024_FusionNet/README.md

    Download the weight of a well-trained FusionNet on VMD and ViMirr ([model weights](https://drive.google.com/drive/folders/1L_A9wm5qYbgiLuIo8b8GZApgJkFx1p6M?usp=drive_link)).

-   After training, update the checkpoint file path in the infer.py script.
+   Or after training, update the checkpoint file path in the infer.py script.
 Then, test the trained model using:

    ```shell
    python infer.py